- Education and Science»

 It also got me to thinking about "What was I really drinking"!
 Needless to say I don't drink from the faucet anymore.
 I use the RO/DI system for me too.

-The Best site for GREAT information - You will love Garf.org
+The Best site for GREAT information - Garf.org

 To start and maintain your reef aquarium you might find this site most helpful if you are a beginner or Expert.

 Sally Joe and Leroy are experts in my opinion and are such friendly people willing to help anyone.
-They are mostly known for helping students.
+They are mostly known for helping students in schools.

 they will teach you absolutely everything about the reef.